joshADE/react-nav-query-params/README.md

     [key: string]: number | string | boolean
   }
 }>({
-  customTypeKeyMapping: { // <- define custom type keys to encode and decode
+  customTypeKeyMapping: { // <- define custom type keys to encode and decode (if no custom type, leave as empty object)
     myCustomObject: {
       category: "custom", // <- always use "custom"
-      match: (v) => {     // <- specify a way to match for the type key given an unkown value (error handling) return typeof v === "object";
+      match: (v) => {     // <- specify a way to match for the type key given an unkown value (for error handling) return typeof v === "object";
       },
       encodingMap: {      // <- specify a way to encode/decode type associated with key